Leinster National Preview, Tips, Runners & Trends

 Leinster National Trainer Statistics

-The leading trainer in the Leinster National over the last 16 renewals is W P Mullins who has won the race four times with those four winners coming from Emma Jane (2009), Ballytrim (2010) and Pairofbrowneyes (2018 & 2019).
-The only other trainer to have recorded multiple wins in the Leinster National is Noel Meade (2 wins).
-There is one trainer who has not had the best of times in the Leinster National, Gordon Elliott has sent a total of 21 runners to the race without recording any wins.
+The leading trainer in the Leinster National over the last 17 renewals is W P Mullins, who has won the race four times, with those four winners coming from Emma Jane (2009), Ballytrim (2010) and Pairofbrowneyes (2018 & 2019).
+One trainer has not had the best of times in the Leinster National; Gordon Elliott has sent a total of 21 runners to the race without recording a win.

-Here are some of the top Leinster National trainer statistics over the last 16 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the Leinster National trainer statistics over the last 17 renewals for trainers who have entries in the 2026 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 TrainerR-W-PWinEW